Why Stock Picking Matters More in 2026 Than Any Year Since 2019

 Winners and Losers: What’s Working and What’s Not

 Let’s get specific.
-Here are the top performers through January 22, 2026:
+Here are the top performers through early February 2026:

 The Winners

-The pattern is clear: memory semiconductors, basic materials, and defense are dominating.
-These aren’t the AI darlings that made headlines in 2024.
-They’re the infrastructure plays and cyclical names that Wall Street largely ignored.
+The pattern is clear: memory/storage, energy, and materials are dominating.
+Energy names (BKR +36%, SLB +35%, TPL +53%) have muscled into the top 20 alongside memory/storage stalwarts.
+These are not the AI software darlings that made headlines in 2024.
+They are the infrastructure plays, energy companies, and physical-economy names that Wall Street largely ignored.

 The Losers

 The lesson?
 Yesterday’s winners often become today’s losers.
-Staying invested in the “same great companies” only works if you’re willing to hold through extended periods of underperformance.
+The gap between owning SNDK (+155%) and INTU (-41%) spans nearly 200 percentage points—and both sit within the technology sector.
+Staying invested in the “same great companies” only works if you are willing to hold through extended periods of underperformance.
 And sometimes, the smarter move is recognizing when leadership has changed.

 Why This Environment Rewards Active Stock Picking